 In 2007, NASA launched a mission, Dawn, to visit Ceres and Vesta.
-Dawn reached Vesta in 2011 and remained there for over a year.
-It should reach Ceres in 2015.
+Dawn reached Vesta in 2011 and remained there for over a year before traveling on to reach Ceres in 2015.
+It will remain in orbit around the dwarf planet until the end of its mission.
 [Related: Asteroid Vesta and NASA's Dawn Spacecraft]

 Discovery of the asteroid belt

-The 18th-century astronomer Johann Titius noted a mathematical pattern in the layout of the planets and used it to predict the existence of one between Mars and Jupiter.
+Johann Titius, an 18th-century German astronomer, noted a mathematical pattern in the layout of the planets and used it to predict the existence of one between Mars and Jupiter.
 Astronomers scoured the heavens in search of this missing body.
-In 1800, 25 astronomers formed a group known as the Celestial Police, each searching 15 degrees of the zodiac for the missing planet.
+In 1800, 25 astronomers formed a group known as the Celestial Police, each searching 15 degrees of the Zodiac for the missing planet.
 But the discovery of the first body in this region came from a nonmember, Italian astronomer Giuseppe Piazzi: he named it Ceres.
 A second body, Pallas, was found a little over a year later.

 For some time, both of these objects were referred to as planets.
 But the discovery rate of these objects increased, and by the beginning of the 19th century, more than 100 had been found.
-Scientists quickly realized that these were too small to be considered planets, and they began to be known as asteroids.
+Scientists quickly realized that these were too small to be considered planets, and they began to call them asteroids.